sagebr/sagebr/README.md

 Here are some ideas to get you started:
 -->
-- 👋 Hi there, I’m @sagebr
+- 👋 Hi there, I’m Senay
 - 👀 I’m interested in Machine learning, deep learning, and blockchain
 - 🌱 I’m currently working on generative AI and LLM models for the metaverse
 - 📫 How to reach me senay.gebreab@ku.ac.ae